cbmLAD/cbmLAD_project/README.md

 # cbmLAD: Logical Analysis of Data for Condition-Based Maintenance

-**cbmLAD** is a software tool implementing the **Logical Analysis of Data (LAD)** methodology, tailored for **Condition-Based Maintenance (CBM)** applications.
+**cbmLAD** is a software tool implementing the **Logical Analysis of Data (LAD)** methodology, tailored for **Condition-Based Maintenance** applications.
 It leverages symbolic logic and data pattern mining to detect failure signatures and classify machine conditions from sensor data.

 ## 🔧 Core Components